Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Target Load as a Constant Value

 Fig. \ref{fig:PVconstant_water_selling} shows the same scenario with $B_{\max}=20$, $\hat{P}_c=\hat{P}_d=10$, and when energy can be sold.
-When $\alpha=0$, Fig. \ref{fig:waterS} shows that energy is bought when it is cheaper and sold back to the grid when it is more expensive, while $\tilde{C}_3$ and $\tilde{C}_4$ are plotted as negative since energy is sold in these TSs.
+When $\alpha=0$, Fig. \ref{fig:waterS} shows that energy is bought when it is cheaper and sold back to the grid when it is more expensive, maximising user's profit. $\tilde{C}_3$ and $\tilde{C}_4$ are plotted as negative since energy is sold in these TSs.
 In fact, the RB is emptied of the energy stored during the first two TSs at the end of the fourth TS, and it is emptied again of the energy stored during the fifth TS at the end of the sixth TS.
-This is done to maximize the user's profit from selling energy to the grid when it is more expensive.
 When $\alpha=1$, Fig. \ref{fig:waterS1} shows that a larger RB permits greater flexibility but also boosts the amount of energy requested.
 This is not necessarily a disadvantage, as such energy can be used at a later TS.